Doc Camp - Spring 2026

 Beth Harrington

-On Sunday, April 12th, you’ll participate in an in-depth case study with Beth, exploring her career, films and life lessons.
+On Sunday, April 12th, you’ll participate in a case study with Beth, exploring her career, films and life lessons.

 A Documentary Essentials Workshop with